ibrahimsoliman97/Intel-Movidius-NCS-RPI/README.md

     - ncapi folder that include network's floders with each network graph file that has been compiled on your development computer.
     - installed GStreamer on your Raspberry Pi

- 2- Install GStreamer element for the Raspberry Pi camera module :
+ 2- Install GStreamer element for the Raspberry Pi camera module (gst-rpicamsrc):

  https://github.com/thaytan/gst-rpicamsrc

-gst-rpicamsrc testing, run command below on your terminal, you should get a live stream from your PiCamera:
+gst-rpicamsrc testing, run command below on your terminal, you should get a live stream preview from your PiCamera:

     gst-launch-1.0 rpicamsrc bitrate=1000000 fullscreen=0 ! video/x-h264,width=640,height=480,framerate=25/1 ! filesink location=test.h264

- 3- Download and copy the new python script 'stream_infearnew.py' to '../ncapi/py_examples/stream_infer/'
+ 3- Download and copy the modified python script 'stream_infearnew.py' to '../ncapi/py_examples/stream_infer/'

  4- Run stream_infearnew.py

 SqueezeNet Inference :

-FPS >= 8  :
+FPS ~= 9 :

 <table>